Mariners vs. Giants Player Props Betting Odds

 France Stats

 - Ty France has 22 doubles, seven home runs, 19 walks and 36 RBI (86 total hits).
-He's also swiped one base.
+He has swiped one base.

 France Recent Games